 - Operating on the wrong part of the body

-- Providing unnecessary surgery to a patient
+- Providing unnecessary surgery

 Kentucky Medical Malpractice FAQ

 You are considering a medical malpractice claim.
 So you likely have many unanswered questions.
 We answer some of the most frequently asked questions below so you can better prepare for a medical malpractice lawsuit.
 If you have additional questions, please reach out to our office directly to set up a free consultation.
 This will let us discuss the individual details of your case.

 How long do I have to file a medical malpractice claim in Kentucky?

 If a claim is not filed before a certain deadline (called the statute of limitations), the claim expires.
 The court must then dismiss it.
 In Kentucky, a medical malpractice lawsuit has to be filed within one year from the date a medical error occurred or one year from the date a person should have reasonably expected their injury was caused by negligent care.
 Suspect medical malpractice has occurred?
 The quicker you contact a skilled medical malpractice attorney, the better.

 What damages can an attorney help me recover in my malpractice claim?

 The damages you may seek in a medical malpractice lawsuit—whether in a doctor, nurse, pharmacy, or hospital claim—are quite similar to those of any other type of personal injury claim.
 They include things like: